pinkcreeper100/mdnotes/physics/Definitions-Year-1.md

 - **The centre of mass is the point through which all the weight of an object is deemed to act.**

 ### Moments
-- A moment is defined as a force, F, multiplied by the perpendicular distance, d, from the *line of action* of the force to the pivot
+- A moment is defined as a force, $F$, multiplied by the perpendicular distance, $d$, from the *line of action* of the force to the pivot

 ### The Principle of Moments
 For a system to be in **equilibrium**, the **total clockwise moments**